Better-Conversations/docs.bettercourses.org/source/work-with-us/course-definition.rst

 and refer to the Better Conversations Foundation.
 It also defines who is eligible for badges and certification as described in the `badges documentation </documentation/badges.html>`_.

+If you want to call your course “Better Conversations”, and associate yourself with The Foundation, then this is what we need you to do.

 Remember that we're not trying to restrict people from doing what they want, we're trying to set expectations for what we can support.
 You can do what you want with this material subject to the Creative Commons license.